willis-richard/connect4/README.md

 # Usage
 `oinkoink -m [mode] [mode options]`

-There are two modes that can be used:
-To play a game vs the AI use
+There are two modes that can be used.
+To play a game vs the AI use:

 `oinkoink -m game [-n network_file -s simulations]`

 The default simulations is 800, this is the number of positions the AI will analyse before making a move.
 If a network file is not provided, a pre-trained one provided in `oinkoink/data/example_net.pth` is used.
-If you change any of the network parameters specified in `oinkoink/utils.py` you will need to train your own.
+If you change any of the network parameters specified in `oinkoink/neural/config.py:NetConfig` you will need to train your own.

 To run a self-play training loop use: